adrian-kuhn/tree-detection/README.md

 Results:
 --------
-The framework was successfully used to extract single trees for the are of the canton of Lucerne.
+The framework was successfully used to extract single trees for the area of the canton of Lucerne.
-**11.5 million trees** could be extracted with an overall **runtime of 37 hour** by processing the entire area with 6 parallel processes on a normal office hardware.
+**11.5 million trees** could be extracted with an overall **runtime of 37 hours** by processing the entire area with 6 parallel processes on a normal office hardware.
 ![Final trees rendered photo realistic](doc/final_trees.jpg)